Sinevia/php-library-workflow/README.md

     $applicationWorkflow->completeStepStartApplication();
 }

-// Check what is the cyrrent step echo $applicationWorkflow->getCurrentStep()->title;
+// Check what is the current step echo $applicationWorkflow->getCurrentStep()->title;

+// Check what is the current step echo $applicationWorkflow->getProgress();

 class ApplicationWorkflow extends Workflow {